anjali-rayy/Scribly/README.md

-Scribly
+✍️ Scribly

-Scribly is a minimalist blogging platform inspired by Medium, built using React and Vite.
-It offers a clean and intuitive interface for writers and readers alike.
+Scribly is a modern blogging platform inspired by Medium .
+It’s built with React and Vite, offering a clean, minimal, and responsive interface for writers and readers alike.

 🔗 Live Demo: scribly-blog.netlify.app

-Features
+🚀 Features

-Responsive Design: Optimized for both desktop and mobile devices.
+Responsive Design – Works seamlessly on desktop and mobile.

-Rich Text Editor: Supports formatting, images, and links.
+Rich Text Editor – Format text, add images, and insert links.

-User Authentication: Secure login and registration system.
+User Authentication – Secure login and registration.

-Markdown Support: Write posts using Markdown syntax.
+Markdown Support – Write posts easily using Markdown.

-Commenting System: Engage with readers through comments.
+Commenting System – Engage with readers through comments.

-Technologies Used
+🛠️ Technologies Used

 Frontend: React, Vite

 Styling: Tailwind CSS

-Linting: ESLint
+Linting & Code Quality: ESLint

-Getting Started
+⚡ Getting Started

-To set up the project locally:

-Clone the repository:
+1. Clone the repository
 git clone https://github.com/anjali-rayy/Scribly.git

-Navigate into the project directory:
+2. Navigate to the project folder cd Scribly

-cd Scribly

-Install dependencies:
+3. Install dependencies
 npm install

-Start the development server:

-npm run dev
+4. Start the development server npm run dev

-The application will be accessible at http://localhost:3000.
+The app will run at: http://localhost:5173/

-Contributing
+🤝 Contributing

 Contributions are welcome!
-Please fork the repository, create a new branch, and submit a pull request.
+Please follow these steps:

+Fork the repository

+Create a new branch (git checkout -b feature-name)

+Commit your changes (git commit -m "Add feature")

+Push to your branch (git push origin feature-name)

+Open a Pull Request

-License
+📄 License

 This project is licensed under the MIT License.